5 Ways Corporate Chiefs of Staff Use Facilitative Leadership to Drive Action

 They anticipate different topics or issues or points of view or personality conflicts that might arise and plan accordingly.
 And they anticipate and think about how to follow up.
 It is a mistake to think that designing time is just slapping together an agenda outline and winging the rest.
 The meeting agenda — while important — is not a driver of designing time.

-One of the reasons well-conducted synchronous work is so important — especially in hybrid teams of co-located and distributed members — is that it can combat "here" versus "there" mindsets among the team, which can result in toxic silos and forms of tribalism.
+One of the reasons well-conducted synchronous work is so important — especially in hybrid teams of co-located and distributed members — is that it can combat "here" versus "there" mindsets among the team, which can result in toxic organizational silos and forms of tribalism.
 Some teams have even found it useful, if even one person needs to be on video, to conduct the whole meeting by video in order to mitigate the bias toward a particular geographic location.

 The best chiefs of staff leverage existing technology and tools to bring distributed teams together for visual collaboration as part of or the entirety of their synchronous work.
 I was a chief of staff in a hybrid environment long before the pandemic.
 Video calls enabled people in our company’s Seattle headquarters to meet with people in our offices in Austin or Dublin or Singapore, even if the tools were fairly glitchy and offered far fewer features than solutions today.